cydergoth/openwrt_vlan/ntpclient.md

 # NTP Client

-NTP Client runs on the router, and is installed via LuCI or the `opkg` command line.
+NTP Client runs on the gateway and WiFi access point, and is installed via LuCI or the `opkg` command line.

 There are two packages which can be installed